spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/windows.rst

 5. Launch an X11 Server

 - Run XLaunch, which should have been installed by default.
-- Check 'Multiple Windows', 'Start no Client' and 'No Access Control'
+- Check 'Multiple Windows' and take note of the **display number** > 'Start no Client' > 'No Access Control' > Finish

-6. Determine the IP of the virtual Ethernet Adapter with the 'ipconfig' command.
+6. Determine the IP of the virtual Ethernet Adapter by running 'ipconfig' in Powershell or the Command Prompt.

 7. In your Terminal Window run:
-   ``docker run -it --rm -e DISPLAY=<IP of vEthernet Adapter>:0 <CONTAINER_ID>``
+   ``docker run -it --rm -e DISPLAY=<IP of vEthernet Adapter>:<Display Number> <YOUR_NAME>/ubuntu:ubuntu22.04``

-If you plan to use a web server to access SCT output from the host's browser, be sure to map your ports by including the ``-p <Host Port>:<Container Port>`` flag in the above command.
+If you plan to use a web server within the container to access SCT output from the host's browser, be sure to map your ports by including the ``-p <Host Port>:<Container Port>`` flag in the above command.